TencentCloud/chat-demo-flutter/README.md

 ![](https://qcloudimg.tencent-cloud.cn/raw/6516f9b17c58915c4ebc93c5c8829831.png)

-2. Start an Android simulator, tap **Build And Run** to run the demo.
+2. Start an Android simulator, tap **Build And Run** to run the sample app.
 Enter a random `UserID` (a combination of digits and letters).

-> The UI of the latest version of the demo may look different after adjustments.
+> The UI of the latest version of the sample app may look different after adjustments.

 ### iOS